Summer 2022 Edition

-Of all the beliefs about Bible prophecy established as normative among Christians, Amillennialism ranks number one, thanks to the prolific writings and wide influence of the African Bishop, Aurelius Augustine of the city of Hippo Regius, in what is present day Algeria.
-St. Augustine was born on November 13, 354 and died on August 28, 430.
+Of all the beliefs about Bible prophecy established as normative among Christians, Amillennialism ranks number one, thanks to the prolific writings and wide influence of the African Bishop, Aurelius Augustine of the city of Hippo Regius, in what is present-day Algeria.
+St. Augustine was born on November 13, 354, and died on August 28, 430.
 Today, almost 1,583 years after his death his prophecy ideas are the most prevalent belief system in the whole Christian world.
 However, we would be mistaken if we thought this truth meant that the majority of Christians know their eschatology by this name; such is not the case!

-In order to facilitate this process the two charts below were drawn.
+In order to facilitate this process, the two charts below were drawn.
 The first chart gives a rough outline of Amillennialism from a non-technical point of view.
 The lettered flags note six major questions we would like our fellow Christians to entertain.

 The second chart serves as a comparison model and both charts should be checked against the Bible.
-This work is meant to augment the a study initiative we are asking all interested believers to take upon themselves to start and complete in as much time as they wish to allot.
+This work is meant to augment the study initiative we are asking all interested believers to take it upon themselves to start and complete in as much time as they wish to allot.

 Encouraging a Reappraisal of Amillennialism

 To even begin contemplating any changes at all, each and every one of us must have a clear idea of what we believe and why we believe it.
 Is our view based on the Bible?
 Is it based on the accumulated assumptions of many years?
-Is it comprised of collective ideas that have not undergone the rigors of point by point testing with what the Bible says?
+Is it comprised of collective ideas that have not undergone the rigors of point-by-point testing with what the Bible says?
 What we believe may easily be a combination of both, but we need to look at whatever it is and compare it with data that all parties agree should serve as a standard, a guide and yardstick.